OvertPolygon/project-philosopher/README.md

-# project-philosopher
+# Project Philosopher
-top-down spellsword simulator
+A top-down spellsword simulator.
+Solo project, started on 2016-09-03.